ahmediftiak/algorithm-project/README.md

 # Project Name:

+Algorithm's Runtime Comparison

 ## Purpose

+This project aims to make arrays of sizes 10,..., and 1M, consisting of random values using a random number generator.
+Then sort, using different sorting algorithms and get the compiler time, compare it with their theoretical runtime.
 ## Approach

 The main part of this project was to get the compiler time of the sorting algorithms.